faizansarfaraz/Digital-Signal-Processing/README.md

 This repository contains a collection of Digital Signal Processing (DSP) tasks, implemented in the MATLAB programming language.
 The focus of this repository is to provide clear and well-documented code for educational and research purposes and to serve as my Hub of submitted DSP tasks.

 ## Contents
-Spectral analysis techniques such as FFT
+-Spectral analysis techniques such as FFT
-Filtering techniques such as Low Pass, High Pass, Band Pass and Band Stop filters ( to be added ) Signal modulation techniques such as AM, FM and PM ( to be added )
+*Filtering techniques such as Low Pass, High Pass, Band Pass and Band Stop filters ( to be added ) +Signal modulation techniques such as AM, FM and PM ( to be added )

 ## Requirements
 1. MATLAB Software